 These are necessary components required when your new property is completed and ready for sale or occupation.

-How do I get a SAP calculation?
+How do I arrange a SAP Assessment?

 That’s where we come in.
 At Buildpass, we provide SAP calculations as well as your EPC as part of the same service at no extra cost.